 Located on the Indore-Khandwa road, Mohadi Falls offers a breathtaking sight of water falling from a height of about 250 feet amid a verdant valley.
 Untouched by commercialization, this spectacular waterfall near Indore is a treat to your senses and is a sight to behold.
 The lush green valley surrounding this mighty waterfall adds grace to the sight and makes it an amazing place for nature and landscape photography.

 One can easily visit the falls on a one or even a half-day trip from Indore.
 The location of this divine waterfall also makes for an exemplary trekking route for adventure junkies.
 Though the trek looks fun, it is advisable to take necessary precautions.
 You must not hike through grassy .....

 #25 of 32 Places to Visit in Indore

 At a distance of 30 km from Indore, Mohadi Falls is a stunning waterfall located at Telyakhedi village near Indore, Madhya Pradesh.
 It is one of the best waterfalls near Indore, and among the scenic places to visit near Indore.

 Hatyari Khoh Waterfall is something that you should not miss out on your Indore trip.
 Dropping from a great height of about 600 feet, the waterfall is famed for the serenity and tranquility that is spread all around them.
 Due to the water falling from such a great height, a mystical fog-like effect is generated which makes the waterfall look even more magical.
 The amazing pool that is formed at the bottom of the waterfall is perfect to take a plunge into.

 Hatyari Khoh translates to Killer Gorge in English.
 There are several myths behind the unique name of this waterfall.
-One legend says that a monarch held people captive here during a war and buried them alive in this valley while the other says that it was .....
+One legend says that a monarch held people captive here during a war and buried them alive in this valley while the other .....

 #26 of 32 Places to Visit in Indore